Key stats

 Potential tax changes and how they could affect the property market

-Changes to non-dom status and Stamp Duty
+Changes to non-dom status and stamp duty

 For buyers, sellers and owners of prime London property, the most relevant points in the government’s manifesto are proposals for the abolition of the non-UK domicile (‘non-dom’) scheme and for an increase in stamp duty land tax (SDLT) for non-residents buying UK property.